- Banner School in Financial Readiness

 Financial Literacy is a skill needed for success in the global workplace.
 Teachers of economics, business, marketing, personal finance, and Science, Technology, Engineering and Math (STEM) are urged to participate in the on-line Financial Literacy Challenge, however, all high school and middle school teachers are welcome.
-Teachers can register as many teams as they wish at no cost to the teams.
+There are no team limits so this makes a great class activity.

 This is a fun and competitive way to engage students more fully in their learning while assessing how well they are meeting financial literacy standards.
 Personal Finance brings Personal Success.
 All students need demonstrated skills in financial and economic literacy.